nataliebock/Bock-Data-Science-Portfolio/MLStreamlitApp/README.md

 ## 📲 App Features
 ****The features 3 model types: Decision Trees, Logisitic Regression, and Linear Regression.
 A brief description of each is provided below, along with details about the hyperparameters and evaluation metrics available in the app.****
 ### Decision Trees
-- Can be used for classification and regression.
+- **Purpose:** Can be used for classification and regression.
 In simple terms, a decision tree outlines options based on whether a binary variable is true or false.
 Each answer leads to a lower level where the process is repeated, until a conclusion (or prediction in the case of regression) can be reached, represented by a leaf node, something with no more branches
 **Hyperparameters:** The hyperparameters used in this Streamlit are depicted and described below.
 <img width="794" alt="Screenshot 2025-04-13 at 11 20 46 AM" src="https://github.com/user-attachments/assets/9f2da996-c7cf-49ab-9448-aa60cefbbb9c" />